mgao6767/frds/docs/source/measures/lerner_index.rst

 Translog Cost Function
 ----------------------

+.. warning:: This part is incorrec and needs to be fixed.

 The Translog cost function can be derived from the Translog production function through the duality theory in economics, specifically using Shepard's Lemma.

 Shepard's Lemma